 - Frequently misplacing books or toys.

 Symptoms like these will usually appear before the child reaches seven years of age.
 However, it can be difficult to tell the difference between ADHD, the symptoms of other issues such as Auditory Processing Disorder, or what may simply be normal childish behaviour.
 If you spot only a few signs, or they arise only in some situations, it is probably not ADHD.
-If your child shows a number of the signs of ADHD that are persistent across their home life, schooling and play, it may be time to investigate.
+However, if your child shows a number of the signs of ADHD that are persistent across their home life, schooling and play, it may be time to investigate.

 Diagnosis and Treatment